Image credit Herald Sun.

-But the decision to try her luck at AFLW did not come easy, after all it potentially meant that she could lose her lucrative $100,000+ WNBA contact if she got hurt and there was no certainty that she would be able to play at the highest level after twenty years out of the game (Erin did play in 2004, in the “Slowdown” charity match for the Little Hero’s foundation).
+But the decision to try her luck at AFLW did not come easy.
+After all, being hurt, potentially meant losing her lucrative $100,000+ WNBA contact.
+Also, there was no certainty that she would be able to play at the highest level.
+Certainly after twenty years out of the game.
+Although, Erin did play in 2004 in the “Slowdown” charity match for the Little Hero’s foundation.

-Luckily, she had the full support of the General Manager Greg Bibb and head coach Fred Williams from the Dallas Wings who were happy for her to try her hand at Professional AFL.
+Luckily, she had the full support of the General Manager Greg Bibb.
+As well as head coach Fred Williams from the Dallas Wings.
+Both happy for her to try her hand at Professional AFL.

 “It’s something we talked about even near the end of last season,” Williams said.
 “Our thoughts on it are, your players go overseas and play [basketball], and things can happen.
 [Australian rules] football can be a little rougher sport, but if you’re tough enough, you can handle it.
-And I think Erin is one of those people who knows how to push her limits without getting herself hurt.
+And, I think Erin is a person who can push her limits without getting herself hurt.

 “With her family ties to football over there in Australia, we felt comfortable that she was making a personal decision to do something she really, really wanted to do, and we supported her on that.”

-Once she had the support of her WNBA coaches, Erin came back to Australia and has since redefined what is possible for female sports stars.
+Once she had the support of her WNBA coaches, Erin came back to Australia.
+Since then, redefining what’s possible for female sports stars.

-Since then the sheer scale of her success in the first AFLW season is helping to open the doors for future female players who want to play AFL at the highest level, which has not always been possible.
+Since then the sheer scale of her success in the first AFLW season is helping to open the doors for future female players.
+Those who want to play AFL at the highest level, which has not always been possible.

-In fact, when Erin was 13 she was forced to quit aussie rules football because she was no longer allowed to play against the boys once they got older.
+In fact, Erin quit aussie rules football at 13.
+This was because they would not allow her to play against the boys once she got older.